jellyfin/jellyfin-androidtv/README.md

    ./gradlew assembleDebug
    ```

-   Add the Android SDK to you PATH environment variable or create the ANDROID_SDK_ROOT variable for
+   Add the Android SDK to your PATH environment variable or create the ANDROID_SDK_ROOT variable for
    this to work.

 ### Deploy to device/emulator